LUMC/HAMLET/README.md

 python3 python3 utilities/create-config.py HAMLET-data
 ```

-For the **master** branch of HAMLET, you can download the data files
+For the old **master** branch of HAMLET, you can download the data files
 [here](https://barmsijs.lumc.nl/HAMLET/deps-1.0.0.tar.gz), the md5sum for the
 archive is `5541718e8bc17bcd00ec90ff23ebcfae`.
 Please contact the author or
 open an issue if the link is not working.

 ## Testing